lcx366/ORBDTOOLS/README.md

 >>> #       noradid         a       ecc      inc       raan       argp           M        h     bstar                     epoch
 >>> # 1900    25872  1.312288  0.001365  51.9388  51.796242  187.68949  306.956591  1.14555  0.000343  2022-01-18T21:31:36.000Z
 ```

+Note that the Mean Elements involved in the SGP4 propagator are in a **True Equator Mean Equinox** (TEME) reference frame.
+The Orbital Elements from IOD are in an **ECI** reference frame.

 For the **space-based optical angle-only** measurements, we use the same processing flow as the ground-based measurements to test IOD methods mentioned above.